Dhclient does not support supersede statement for option 54

 Might be, but it's still an open issue and hasn't been accepted into FreeBSD yet.
 There isn't even one person on that issue that has actually tested it to confirm it solves the original problem.
 I don't see it getting pulled into pfSense without at least some confirmation that it works.

-#4 Updated by Jens Groh about 1 year ago
+#4 Updated by Jens Groh almost 2 years ago

 I beg to differ and hope I'm not mistaken, but AFAIK Franco pulled that already into OPNsense and the last statement of Fabian is IMHO based on him testing it in a newer release which - as was told to me in the german subforums - now has the changes in dhclient and can set option 54 to broadcast and this far seems to have that specific problem solved.
 Pulling it into a snapshot would make it easier for others to test.